alessio-pio-zito7-data-analyst/Mobile-Game-Player-Engagement-and-Monetization-Analysis/README.md

 ## Key Findings

-- Player spending is left-skewed, with most players making relatively small in-app purchases while a limited number of players spend substantially more.
+- Player spending is highly right-skewed, with most players making relatively small in-app purchases while a limited number of players spend substantially more.

 - High player engagement does not necessarily translate into higher in-app spending, suggesting that monetization is influenced by additional behavioural factors.